 No matter which cannabis topical product you decide to use, all these products are applied to your skin, where they are then absorbed.
 Transdermal absorption is very different than other forms of cannabis consumption such as inhalation and ingestion.
-One of the main benefits of cannabis topicals is its ability to provide localized pain-relief depending on where you apply the product to your body.
+One of the main positives of cannabis topicals is its ability to provide localized applications.

-Furthermore, as compared to other cannabis consumption methods, cannabis topicals focus more on therapeutic and medicinal benefits rather than producing psychoactive effects.
+Furthermore, as compared to other cannabis consumption methods, cannabis topicals focus more on therapeutic effects rather than producing psychoactive effects.

 Can Cannabis Topicals Result in a Failed Drug Test?

 Despite the lack of THC in most cannabis topicals, many people are worried about possibly failing a drug test after using topical products.
 If the topical product does contain any THC, then there’s a slim chance that a drug test could pick that up.
 However, most likely the answer is no. Paul Armentano of the National Organization for the Reform of Marijuana Laws stated in a Cannabist article, “THC is lipid soluble so one would expect very little THC to enter the bloodstream via transdermal delivery.”